rljhaines/build_tools/README.md

     ./automate.py
     ```

-If you run the script without any parameters this allows to build **ONLYOFFICE
+If you run the script without any parameters this allows to build **OnlyOffice
 Document Server**, **Document Builder** and **Desktop Editors**.

 The result will be available in the `./out` directory.

-To build **ONLYOFFICE** products separately run the script with the parameter
+To build **OnlyOffice** products separately run the script with the parameter
 corresponding to the necessary product.

 It’s also possible to build several products at once as shown in the example